Call now in confidence immediate help & advice 24/7

 They might even learn new coping techniques and ways of managing relapse triggers.

 While 12-step programmes are the original supportive network for SUD sufferers, many more are being founded.
-One of these is SMART Recovery, which is an abbreviation for Self-Management and Recovery Training [10].
+One of these is SMART Recovery, which is an abbreviation for Self-Management And Recovery Training [10].

 This charitable organisation offers support, guidance, and structure for those suffering from any and each form of addiction.